10 Ways to Winterize Your Home

 You have thrown away your jack-o’-lanterns, had your fill of candy and put your witch hat away for another year.
 This can only mean one thing: Fall is quickly drawing to a close, and winter is fast approaching.
-As the leaves start to change color and the temperature begins to drop, you'll want to consider preparing your home for colder months.
+As the leaves start to change color and the temperature begins to drop, you’ll want to consider winterizing your home for colder months.
 Winterizing your home in the fall can ensure that you feel warm and comfortable once the time comes to turn on your heaters.
 Here are some steps you should take to prepare and winterize your house for the impending cold.

 Schedule a furnace maintenance check & prepare your space heaters

 Of course, you will want to do a thorough check of all your heating systems before the cold winds start to blow.
 Keeping your HVAC system in proper working condition means having a professional come to your home to inspect your furnace at least once every year.
 A professional can also service your system to reduce the risk of a carbon monoxide leak.
 Checking this off your list in the fall can help resolve any ongoing issues right before the time you will need your heater the most.

 Clean out your gutters

 As leaves fall from the trees, they might build up in your rain gutters, along with branches, twigs and debris.
 If water cannot flow freely along the gutters, you might notice a buildup of ice dams, which can damage your roof.
 Apartment Therapy recommends watching the weather closely this autumn.
 Once it seems like the final leaves have floated away from their branches, do an overhaul of your gutter system, clearing them of all the foliage and other debris that collected during the fall.
-Cleaning your rain gutters isn't a fun activity, but it's essential to ensure you don't need to replace your roof any time soon.
-If you don't feel confident doing this chore yourself, don't hesitate to call in professional help.
+Cleaning your rain gutters isn’t a fun activity, but it’s essential to ensure you don’t need to replace your roof any time soon.

 Hire a chimney sweep

 If you plan to have a cozy fire burning at any point this winter, you should schedule a chimney inspection and cleaning as soon as possible.
 Hire a certified professional to inspect and clean your chimney.
 Using a chimney that has a buildup of flammable chemicals, such as creosote, can result in a dangerous house fire, according to the National Fire Protection Association.
 When choosing an inspector, the source recommends picking a professional who is certified by the Chimney Safety Institute of America, as he has been trained in accordance with strict safety standards.

 Add proper insulation